bencsikandrei/SportBetSoftJava/BettingSoft/README_EN.txt

 Developped by Dev4a (Telecom Bretagne)

-!NOTE!
+¡NOTE!
 For any problems in the software please report to one of the members of the team.
 We are prepared to help and support you.

 e-mails:
 bich.luc@telecom-bretagne.eu